Session 1

 car_speed <- cars$speed

-7. logic operators such as == (equal to), != (not equal to), >= (equal to or greater than) or =< (equal to or less than).
+1. logic and boolean operators such as == (equal to), != (not equal to), >= (equal to or greater than) or =< (equal to or less than).
 The object we saved above is called a vector.
 These are very common and we will come back to vectors later, but here’s how operators work on vectors.
+TRUE and FALSE are always capital, and cannot be used to name objects.

 #logical result in place for each item